This feature is available for select plans. Reach out to your Customer Success Manager or Account Manager to see if you qualify.

 *Text annotations will have Edit instead of Note.

 When the Inspector option is selected, all annotations have the option to Order the layer for the annotation.
 The selected annotation can be brought to the top layer, the second or third if there are more than two layers, or sent to the bottom layer.
 The Text annotation has the additional editing tool within Inspector called Style.
 Text annotation can either be a simple text box or a Callout.
 A Callout is a stylized text box that is outlined in a black line and has a three-point arrow extending from the text box that can be manipulated by the three dark blue dots.

 Annotation Upgrade on Reference Images and Photo Fields

 The Annotation upgrade applies to any field that has drawing capabilities.
 Annotations can be used on a drawing field that contains a reference image and annotations can be used on a single or multi photo field that has the option to “Allow drawing on photo(s)” toggled on.
 You can learn more about adding a reference image to a drawing field here.
 You can learn more about drawing on your photos here.

 Saving, Editing, and Clearing the Drawing Field

 If at some point you need to edit your drawing or start over, simply click the field again.
-You will be shown the drawing that was saved with the Pencil icon and Three Vertical Dots in the upper right corner.
-The pencil icon reopens the Annotations editor and the three vertical dots will present the option to Delete Drawing.
-If you choose to delete the annotations, you will be asked again if you are sure with the option to Cancel or Delete.
-If you choose delete, it will take you back to the form where “Capture Drawing” will be in the field value.
+You will be shown the drawing that was saved with the option to Draw or Clear what was captured.
+Draw reopens the Annotations editor and Clear will take you back to the form where “Capture Drawing” will be in the field value.
 Click the field to reenter the Annotations editor and you may need to activate the function bar by pressing the Pencil icon in the upper right corner of the screen if the function bar is not immediately visible.